 Academic misconduct policy

-This policy establishes guidelines and procedures for CPA Program exam scheduling and rescheduling
+This policy establishes guidelines and procedures for CPA Program exam scheduling, rescheduling and delivery

 Reasonable adjustment policy

 This policy covers reasonable adjustments that may be made to a study guide or exam conditions offered by CPA Australia